asunson/aarbnb/README.md

 **Then** I see the Aarbnb logo
 **And** I see a button "Make a Request"
 **When** I click the button
-**Then** I see a submission form for a request that allows a use to input a title and notes **When** I fill out the form and submit a request **Then** I see a notification indicating the "Request has successfully been submitted"
+**Then** I see a submission form for a request that allows a user to input a title and notes **When** I fill out the form and submit a request **Then** I see a notification indicating the "Request has successfully been submitted"